 After attending this course, participants should be able to:

 - Navigate effectively within each database and answer biologically-related research questions by creating custom queries across multiple fungal resources

-- Use built-in web-based bioinformatics tools to mine data (e.g. find DNA motifs using regular expressions, identify orthologs in other species via orthologous transformations, determine trends via GO and metabolic pathways enrichment analysis, visualize genomics, proteomics, and transcriptomics data and NGS analysis results from EuPathDB Galaxy in a genome browser, export and share analysis results, and more).
+- Use built-in web-based bioinformatics tools to mine data (e.g. find DNA motifs using regular expressions, identify orthologs in other species via orthologous transformations, determine trends via GO and metabolic pathways enrichment analysis, visualize genomics, proteomics, transcriptomics data and NGS (RNA-Seq and variant calling) analysis results, export and share analysis results, and more

 - Contribute to community annotation and curatorial efforts